 You may prefer to start up from the Duo Dock's hard disk when the PowerBook Duo is docked.
 If so, use system software version 7.1 or later to install a System Folder on that disk, and select it in the Startup Disk control panel.
-See the instructions on installing system software in the chapter on setting up your programs in your PowerBook User's Guide.
+See the instructions on installing system software in the documentation that came with your PowerBook.